 Teaching children and families to play, learn, and grow together.

-Children between the age of 2 years 8 months and 6 years may be eligible to receive support services within their preschool or child care center and kindergarten classrooms.
+Children between the age of 2 years 8 months and 5 years 8 months, on September 1st of the academic year, may be eligible to receive support services within their preschool or childcare centre and kindergarten classrooms.

-Children aged 2 years 8 months on September 1st of the new academic year, may be eligible for Program Unit Funding (PUF) if they meet eligibility criteria following a standardized assessment.
+Children aged 2 years 8 months on September 1st of the academic year, may be eligible for Program Unit Funding (PUF) if they meet eligibility criteria following a standardised assessment.

-Children aged 3 years 8 months on September 1st of the new academic year, may be eligible for Mild Moderate Funding or funding for English Second Language Learners, if they meet eligibility criteria following a standardized assessment.
+Children aged 3 years 8 months on September 1st of the academic year, may be eligible for Mild Moderate Funding (MM) or funding for English Second Language Learners (ESL), if they meet eligibility criteria following a standardised assessment.

-Alberta Education has prioritized the identification and remediation of Severe, Mild, Moderate, and English Language Learners’ needs by funding services prior to the child’s entry into Elementary School.
+Alberta Education has prioritised the identification and remediation of Severe, Mild, Moderate, and English Second Language Learners’ needs by funding services prior to the child’s entry into Elementary School.

-All children receiving services from Kids Developmental Services are offered and have access to 475 hours of programming at intake, but Alberta Education’s philosophy of Family Oriented Decision Making, allows parents to develop programming that suits the needs of their child and their family.
+All children receiving services from Kids Developmental Services are offered and have access to a full program i.e. 400 hours for children accessing PUF; and 475 hours of programming for children accessing MM and ESL funding.
+Alberta Education’s philosophy of Family Oriented Decision Making, allows parents to develop programming that suits the needs of their child and their family.

 Young children learn best when programming meets their developmental needs and occurs in their natural environment with same aged peers.